 Patient-oriented research is the study of research questions that have direct clinical application.
 Many questions fall at the interface between basic and applied research, within the area of clinical research studies.

-The Summer Research Fellowship was created through grants from the National Heart, Lung, and Blood Institute (NHLBI) and Mayo Clinic.
-This comprehensive training program, which typically lasts eight to 10 weeks, prepares underrepresented students for careers in clinical care and patient-oriented research.
+The Summer Research Fellowship was created through grants from the National Heart, Lung, and Blood Institute (NHLBI), and Mayo Clinic.
+This comprehensive training program, which lasts 10 weeks, prepares underrepresented students for careers in clinical care and patient-oriented research.

 The goal of this NHLBI research education program is to support educational activities that enhance the diversity of the biomedical, behavioral, and clinical research workforce in the mission areas of importance to NHLBI.
 These NHLBI mission areas are biomedical, behavioral, clinical, and social sciences research and training to address cardiovascular, lung, and blood diseases as well as sleep disorders.

-As a student at Mayo Clinic's campus in Rochester, Minnesota, you will be matched with Mayo investigators based on your professional interests and will spend at least eight weeks conducting research.
+As a student at Mayo Clinic's campus in Rochester, Minnesota, you will be matched with Mayo investigators based on your professional interests and will spend 10 weeks conducting research.
 You will experience dynamic basic or clinical research while working with nationally and internationally recognized scientists and clinicians.

 Students usually participate in the program in the summer between their first and second years of medical school.